MetalPetal/MetalPetal/README.md

 ### Texture Loader

-It is recommanded that you use APIs that accept `MTICGImageLoadingOptions` to load `CGImage`s and images from `URL`, instead of using APIs that accept `MTKTextureLoaderOption`.
+It is recommended that you use APIs that accept `MTICGImageLoadingOptions` to load `CGImage`s and images from `URL`, instead of using APIs that accept `MTKTextureLoaderOption`.

-When you use APIs that accpet `MTKTextureLoaderOption`, MetalPetal, by default, uses `MTIDefaultTextureLoader` to load `CGImage`s, images from `URL`, and named images. `MTIDefaultTextureLoader` uses `MTKTextureLoader` internally and has some workarounds for `MTKTextureLoader`'s inconsistencies and bugs at a small performance cost.
+When you use APIs that accept `MTKTextureLoaderOption`, MetalPetal, by default, uses `MTIDefaultTextureLoader` to load `CGImage`s, images from `URL`, and named images. `MTIDefaultTextureLoader` uses `MTKTextureLoader` internally and has some workarounds for `MTKTextureLoader`'s inconsistencies and bugs at a small performance cost.
 You can also create your own texture loader by implementing the `MTITextureLoader` protocol.
 Then assign your texture loader class to `MTIContextOptions.textureLoaderClass` when creating a `MTIContext`.

 ## Install

 ### CocoaPods

-You can use [CocoaPods](https://cocoapods.org/) to install the lastest version.
+You can use [CocoaPods](https://cocoapods.org/) to install the latest version.

 ```
 use_frameworks!